marklysze/Magic-Pocket-Control-ESP32/README.md

 | URSA Mini Pro 12K OLPF | ... | Not Tested |

 If you're in Sydney, Australia and would be able to lend me a camera I haven't tested for a day to test so we know it works, that would be amazing.

+# Known bugs
+- Changing Codecs between BRAW and ProRes on Camera Firmware 7.9.1 on pocket cameras not functioning
+- Changing resolutions on Camera Firmware 8.1 on pocket cameras not functioning in all cases

 # Why?
 My primary objective was to convert a Windows-based application I had for controlling my cameras to a small portable device.